Didn't We Almost Have It All: Accolades and achievements

-Critical accolades
+Retrospective critical accolades

 Following Houston's death in 2012, Entertainment Weekly published a list of her 25 best songs and ranked "Didn't We Almost Have it All" number 16.
 The A.V.
 Club placed the song as one of Houston's fifteen best songs (that aren't "I Will Always Love You"), calling it "an undefeated track for sobbing in a parked car", further writing that the song "perfectly matches the longing Houston conjures in her voice."
 BET voted it the fifth best Whitney Houston song out of 40.
 Forbes voted the ballad the 14th best Houston song from 20 recordings.
 The ballad was ranked songwriter Masser's sixth best composition by The Telegraph.
 Smooth Radio ranked the ballad Houston's sixth greatest song.
 About.com ranked the song as the seventh best Houston song.

-In their list of twenty essential vocal performances by black music artists in 2025, Hits Daily Double claimed Houston's performance of the song "opened up a new category [for the singer]: grandiose ballads designed to showcase her vocal pyrotechnics, a style that would define pop for decades to come", further adding that the song was "a heartbreak song delivered with the intensity of opera, as Houston's precise execution gives the polite adult-contemporary pop a real emotional thrust."
+In their list of twenty essential vocal performances by black music artists in 2025, Hits Daily Double said Houston's performance of the song "opened up a new category [for the singer]: grandiose ballads designed to showcase her vocal pyrotechnics, a style that would define pop for decades to come", further adding that the song was "a heartbreak song delivered with the intensity of opera, as Houston's precise execution gives the polite adult-contemporary pop a real emotional thrust."

-Covers and uses in popular culture
+Covers and uses in media

 The song was covered 27 times, making it one of Houston's most covered songs of her catalog.
 Among the most prominent covers included acts such as Filipino singer Jamie Rivera, Turkish singer Neşe Karaböcek and Jamaican reggae singer Pliers, all of whom recorded the ballad almost immediately after its release in 1987.
 An orchestral instrumental by the London Philharmonic Orchestra was also recorded.

+In his 2015 interview with Yahoo, wrestler and actor Dwayne Johnson said that he listened to the ballad to get prepared for emotional scenes in the film San Andreas.

 The Grey's Anatomy episode, Didn't We Almost Have It All?, was inspired by Houston's hit.
 The song was the title of a 2021 Lifetime documentary on the lives of Houston and her late daughter Bobbi Kristina Brown, titled Whitney Houston & Bobbi Kristina: Didn't We Almost Have It All as well as the title of the Gerrick Kennedy book on Houston, Didn't We Almost Have It All: In Defense of Whitney Houston (2022).